groupnews/policies/README.md

-# policies
+# GroupNews policies, terms, and legal.

-GroupNews policies, terms, and legal.
+_Adapted from the [Basecamp open-source policies](https://github.com/basecamp/policies) / CC BY 4.0_